 Girls in Physics Breakfasts: Information for Students

-A series of Girls in Physics Breakfasts are being organised for 2022.
-They will be held over the months from May to August.
+A series of Girls in Physics Breakfasts have been organised for 2023.
+They will be held over the months from May to September.
 The events are for girls in Years 10 – 12.

-- 19th May, Monash University Speaker: Dr Amanda Karakas, Monash University Topic: Stars as chemical element factories Flyer.
-Closing date: Friday, 6th May.
+- 8th September, Bendigo Speaker: Dr Amanda Karakas, Monash University Topic: Stars as chemical element factories.
+Closing date: Tuesday, 1st September.

 At each breakfast, you will be seated at tables with students from other schools.
 At each table there will be two or three women, either at university or in a career in physics or engineering.
 Over breakfast, you can query them about their life and work.
 There will also be a guest speaker, see above for details as well as the flyer.
 There are also activities on careers.

 The purpose of the events is to give you:

 - an insight into aspects of physics and technology from speaking to the women about their work, and

 - an appreciation of the range of careers that are on offer from studying physics.